pwr-Solaar/Solaar/docs/index.md

 - Sometimes bluetooth connections are not torn down correctly by Linux.
   This can result in two entries in Solaar for the same device, with only one being active.

+- Diverted keys remain diverted and so do not have their normal behaviour when Solaar terminates or a device disconnects from a host that is running Solaar.
+If necessary, their normal behaviour can be reestablished by turning the device off and on again.
+This is most important to restore the host switching behaviour of a host switch key that was diverted, for example to switch away from a host that crashed or was turned off.

 ## Contributing to Solaar